1. Writing a Multi Layer Feedforward Neural Network from Scratch

-All hail to the pandemic Corona virus, without it, we would not have lockdown and I won't have been stuck on village without internet to write these codes.
-I am not using gist for codes, so don't panic if you find unfriendly text formats.
+I am not using <i>gist</i> for codes, so don't panic if you find unfriendly text formats.
 Also I have written this blog on Markdown

 of Jupyter Notebook